 Dr. Norton’s scientific and programmatic interests include de-implementation of ineffective practices, pragmatic trials of implementation strategies, rapid cycle interventional research in cancer care delivery, and methodological and measurement issues in implementation science.
 In collaboration with NCI colleagues in the Healthcare Delivery Research Program, she served as a co-director for a virtual short course on cluster randomized trial designs in cancer care delivery research (2022) and as a co-chair of a virtual workshop on advancing rapid cycle research to improve cancer-related care (2022).

 Prior to joining NCI in 2015, Dr. Norton was an Assistant Professor in the School of Public Health at the University of Alabama at Birmingham.
 Dr. Norton was a Fellow in the Implementation Research Institute (2010) and in the Mixed Methods Research Training Program (2015).
 She received her Ph.D. in Social Psychology from the University of Connecticut (2009) and received her B.A. in Psychology with honors from the College of William and Mary (2004).

-- Implementation of evidence-based practices in cancer care delivery
+- Rapid cycle interventional research in cancer care delivery